kumarlakshya24/kumarlakshya24/README.md

 <h2 align="center">Hello there!
 My name is Lakshya Kumar 👋</h2>
 <p align="center">I'm a Masters in Information Systems Student at Northeastern University, Seattle and will be graduating in December 2021.
 I am passionate about Machine Learning, Data Analysis and Business Intelligence.
-With 2 years of experience as a cyber security analyst at Capgemini, I gained confidence in solving complex business problems using data.
-I love soccer, hiking and reading and I am looking for full-time opportunities starting 2022.
+I worked as an Solutions Architect Intern at Amazon Web Services in Summer '21.
+I am looking for full-time opportunities starting 2022.
 </p></br>

 <p align='center'>